 For context and why I’ve had to master how to conserve air while scuba diving; I’m 27% larger than the average scuba diver.
 I stand in at 6’6″ tall and weigh 249 lbs!

 This means that I’d need to dive with a 15 litre (100 Cubic Foot) dive tank to stand a chance of my air lasting the save time as the average scuba diver.

 However, most places I only dive with the same 12 litre (80 Cubic Foot) dive tank as everyone else.
 This is why my list is so long.
-Some you may already know, some perhaps not.
-But they work for me, as I tend to consume my air on average the same as the average scuba diver, despite being 27% larger.
+Some you may already know, but some perhaps not.
+But they work for me, as my air consumption is similar to the average scuba diver, despite being 27% larger.

 The two main ways in which we consume air when scuba diving:

-- The second is the air we use to remain neutrally buoyant.
+- The air used to remain neutrally buoyant.